nsaylan/Cohort-19/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

 1. Give general descriptions about what ```config file``` is.

-2. Verify that you can see your cluster listed, when authenticated
+2. Verify that you can see your cluster listed when authenticated

 ```bash
 aws eks list-clusters